sierraobryan/xkcdoc/README.md

 - Fun: add endorsements to tags and then order by endorsements when showing tags
 - cache the first comic so as not to make that network call everytime
   - <s>Put an indication that it is new in the history</s>
+- combine database and remote calls so that it gives an ID checks in database then makes the network call